Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

 ### Parameter: `gitTenantId`

-Add the last commit id from your git repo.
+Add the tenantId of your Azure subscription.

 - Required: No
 - Type: string